A trendy, artistic neighborhood packed with designer cafés, independent galleries, and sidewalk art sellers.

 Even though the Kala Ghoda was no longer physically present, its spirit remained and gave its name to the Fort Precinct.

 Finally, in 2017, the precinct’s inhabitants and stakeholders agreed to give the neighborhood a new mascot.
-They couldn’t resurrect the old Kala Ghoda, but they needed something to represent the precinct and its name.
+They couldn’t resurrect the old Kala Ghoda but needed something to represent the precinct and its name.
 ‘The Spirit of Kala Ghoda,’ a sculpture depicting a black horse without a rider.

-This Black Horse, which was installed in January 2017, is located at the further end of the Kala Ghoda parking lot, just a few meters from the original artwork.
+This Black Horse, installed in January 2017, is located at the further end of the Kala Ghoda parking lot, just a few meters from the original artwork.

 The Kala Ghoda Association (KGA), which organizes the annual Kala Ghoda Festival, donated the new sculpture.
 It is 25 feet tall and was created by sculptor Shreehari Bhosle and architect Alfaz Miller.

 The KGA claims it did not wish to recreate or reproduce the original legislation, preferring to focus on the future.
 It would also function as a symbolic art piece against the backdrop of the arts festival.